Alliance for Global Water Adaptation (AGWA)

 Latest news and articles

-Eight seed-level initiatives have been selected and over the next six months will work in collaboration with GRP to receive tailored mentoring and leadership training.
-The RAIN Challenge for non-profits is a joint effort between GRP and the Munich-Re Foundation.
+23 seed-level initiatives have been selected as part of RAIN Challenge Round 2 and over the next several months will work in collaboration with GRP to receive tailored mentoring and leadership training.